 This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

-Set the following environment variables before compiling to capture more descriptive layer names and stack frame information.
+Set these environment variables before compiling to get descriptive layer names and source mapping in your profiles:

 export XLA_IR_DEBUG=1